10 E-Commerce Companies That Are Killing The Content Marketing Game

 You don’t even have to be an existing customer to contribute your own content – upload “any ol’ photos and add some B-Glasses” and they’ll give you a 10% discount.

-Betabrand does create a lot of their own content too, but they’re an awesome example of the potential rewards of building a loyal and (more importantly) active community around your brand.
+Betabrand also does create a lot of their own content too.
+They are a great example of an e-commerce company publishing weekly content to drive their success.
+But they’re also an awesome example of the potential rewards of building a loyal and (more importantly) active community around your brand.
 You can check out more of their crowdsourced content in the “Model Citizen” section of their site.

 Emulate Them: Ask your customers to create their own promotional content for your product or service – just make sure to offer them something (such as a discount) in return.